Chart of the Most Common Essential Oils Used in Aromatherapy:

 Let’s Help Each Other!
 What Aromatherapy Essential Oils Do YOU Use?

-Do you use essential oils of your own?
+Do you use any of the products on the essential oil chart?
 Which aromatherapy oils do you prefer?
 Have essential oils helped you overcome a specific health concern or improved your mood?
 Tell us your experience in the comments section below.
 By doing so, you can encourage others who are seeking a particular aromatherapy essential oil of their own!

 Originally published in 2013, this post has been updated.